LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/automatically-unassign-conversations-from-agents.md

 ## Introduction

-The “automatic agent unassign” feature enables you to automatically unassign a conversation from an unresponsive agent after an unasnwered consumer message, and send the conversation back to the queue.
-This prevents consumers from waiting a long period of time for an unresponsive agent to reply, and reroutes them to an available agent for a better, more cohesive consumer experience.
+The “automatic agent unassign” feature enables you to automatically unassign a conversation from an unresponsive agent after an unasnwered consumer message in order to provide a better, more cohesive consumer experience.
+This feature prevents consumers from waiting a long period of time for an unresponsive agent to reply by rerouting the consumer back to the queue for an available agent to answer.

 ## Why use agent unassign?

 * Maintain better SLA’s for agent performance & consumer satisfaction
 * Save customers from abandonment
-* Allows any conversation that has gone unanswered at end of shift be moved to a new agent
+* Move any conversation that has gone unanswered at end of shift to a new agent

 ## How it works